near-ndc/voting-v1/congress/README.md

 Anyone (not only a house member) can execute a proposal when a proposal that is:

-- min voting duration passed;
+- min vote duration passed;
 - cooldown is over;
 - proposal is _approved_ or _failed_.